Special Clinical Focus

 The Robert Bosch Hospital has five endoscopy examination rooms, equipped with the most up-to-date technology.
 Here, around 8,500 examinations were performed in 2016.
 Scientific research is an important concern of Prof. Albert.
 He advocates improving existing techniques and bringing innovative, new scientific techniques into routine use in order thus to be able to provide patients with the best possible therapy.
 His research emphases include direct inspection of the bile duct (cholangioscopy) and classic imaging techniques of the biliary and pancreatic system, as well as the development of resection techniques for tumours of the gastrointestinal tract.
 The team of experts under him offers the entire range of gastroenterology, hepatology and endocrinology treatments and is also specialises in chronic inflammatory intestinal disorders (such as Crohn’s disease), liver disorders (such as hepatitis B and hepatitis C) and metabolic disorders.

-of selected experts in the specialist field Gastroenterology
+Selected expert in the specialist field Gastroenterology